wanghaisheng/responsive-landing-page-starter/content/blog/en/serverless-contact-centre-with-azure-functions.md

 func init ContactCentre —dotnet --worker-runtime dotnet
 ```

 This will create a Function App project in the folder ContactCentre.
 Next, we need to first add a reference to the Vonage Nuget package and then we will create three functions that all have HTTP Triggers; one that is the Answer endpoint and the second that will be the Event endpoint and the last that will be used to perform and action based on the option provided by the caller.
-Change into the ContactCentre project folder and run the code below.
+Change into the ContactCentre project folder and run the commands below.

 ```shell
 dotnet add package vonage